GeertGiebens/LocoNet_IO/README.md

 - SERVO: OPC_SW_REQ(ADRES+DIR=1) then servo is in state1 (parameter1) / OPC_SW_REQ(ADRES+DIR=0) then servo is in state2 (parameter2)

 Each output function has various parameters, later more about it.
-Outputs with Relay,Coil requires a extra 5V relay board.
+Outputs with Relay or Coil function requires a extra 5V relay board.